What and where to eat in Vietnam

 Another great culture feature in Vietnamese food is snack paradise of sweet potato, cassava, peanuts, and so much more.
 If you dare, try to venture to the street vendors on the sidewalks to taste these snacks.

-Last but not least, Vietnamese food offers the great diversity.
+Last but not least, Vietnamese food offers great diversity.
 Vietnam is a long country which is divided into 3 parts (North, Central, and South).
-Each region has got some specialities which should be proud of.
+Each region has got some specialties which should be proud of.
 Whilst Hanoi offers the most authentic food experience, Hue provides some royal dishes and Ho Chi Minh City boasts about its various street food.

 5. Vietnam Food Tours

+5.1.
 Saigon Street Food Tour

 Saigon is one of the top ten cities in the world that is renowned for its street food.
 Participating in one of Saigon Street Food Tours allows you not only to sample some of the world’s best street food but also to delve into the history, culture, and food of this bustling metropolis.
-During the tour, the tour guide will take you to the best, authentic small restaurants or street vendors which only locals know to taste the city’s specialities.
-On the tour, you may ask your guide about the dishes’ ingredients as well as historical backgrounds of Southern food.
+During the tour, the tour guide will take you to the best, authentic small restaurants or street vendors that only locals know to taste the city’s specialties.
+On the tour, you may ask your guide about the dishes’ ingredients as well as the historical background of Southern food.
 It is interesting if you pull up a plastic stool to dine on the sidewalks as locals do.

 Saigon Street Food Tour comes with two options which are walking tour or motorbike tour.
 Join in a Saigon Street Food Tour and that can be one of the best Vietnam Food Tour.